TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 Default = −0.833333

 **convective-envelope-temperature-threshold** |br|
-Temperature [K] threshold, below which the envelope's of giants are convective.
+Temperature [K] threshold, below which the envelopes of giants are convective.
-Requires --envelope-state-prescription is FIXED_TEMPERATURE. |br|
+Only used for --envelope-state-prescription = FIXED_TEMPERATURE, ignored otherwise. |br|
 Default = 5370

 **--cool-wind-mass-loss-multiplier** |br|